 Discover our latest podcast

-Last year’s parade saw little Prince Louis get up to mischief as he pulled a number of funny faces, will the same happen again this year?
+The 2022 parade saw little Prince Louis get up to mischief as he pulled a number of funny faces.
+Now, every year, whether it is for the same event or another, people wonder if the same will happen again.

-This year, King Charles has decided to bring back a tradition that hasn’t been done in 37 years.
+In 2023, King Charles decided to bring back a tradition that hadn’t been done in 37 years.
 The late Queen Elizabeth used to take part in this tradition until she decided to stop for a special reason.
-So what is the new King bringing back?
+However, now, only a year later, it is reported that King Charles will stop this tradition once again.

-On Saturday, June, 17 the UK will have its first Trooping the Colour without the late Queen Elizabeth.
-Instead of celebrating her birthday, it will now be in honour of King Charles’ birthday.
+On 17 June 2023 the UK had its first Trooping the Colour without the late Queen Elizabeth.
+Instead of celebrating her birthday, it was in honour of King Charles’ birthday.
+A new era had truly begun.

-Most of the parade will be like the previous ones, with the main Royals riding in horse-drawn carriages up The Mall.
-However, this year, King Charles will not be in a carriage, instead, he will be riding horseback just like his son Prince William and most likely Princess Anne, who rode horseback for her brother’s coronation.
+Most of the parade was like the previous ones, with the main Royals riding in horse-drawn carriages up The Mall.
+However, that year, King Charles chose not be in a carriage, instead opting to be riding horseback just like his son Prince William and his sister Princess Anne.

 Read more: